lukasmartinelli/swissnames/README.md

 ## Data

+Please make sure to understand the [licensing terms](#license) before using the data in your project.

 The data can be found in the `./data` directory.
 You can explore the GeoJSON files directly on GitHub.
 Since the data is hosted on GitHub pages you can directly reference a GeoJSON file in a web mapping client (e.g. `http://swissnames.lukasmartinelli.ch/data/airport_area.geojson`).